osg-htc/user-documentation/documentation/overview/account_setup/generate-add-sshkey.md

 ## Next Steps

-After generating the key, you will need to upload it to a web profile.
+After generating the key, you will need to upload it to a web profile to use it for log in.

-* If your account was created through "OSG Manage", follow the instructions here: [](../ap7-access.md)
+* If you have an account on an `uw.osg-htc.org` Access Point follow the instructions here: [Log In to `uw.osg-htc.org` Access Points](../ap7-access.md#log-in)
-* If your account was created through "OSG Connect" follow the instructions here: [](../connect-access.md)
+* If you have an account on "OSG Connect" Access Points, follow the instructions here: [Log In to OSG Connect Access Points](../connect-access.md#log-in)

 ## Getting Help